-Piranha Puppies: How to stop your dogs from Destructive Chewing
+Piranha Puppies: How to stop Destructive Chewing

 It’s quite normal for dogs to chew on objects and humans as they explore the world with their mouths.
 Chewing becomes a destructive behaviour, only when your pup starts chewing on the wrong things, like your Manolo Blahniks.
 I adopted Luca, when he was 7 months old, at that age he was still going through the destroy anything and everything stage.
 Even a few of my beloved house plants lost the battle against Luca when we first got him.